cbshiles/KALX-libfms/doc/fms/finance.md

 $\Delta_j\cdot X_j$ -- Value

-:	The position time price gives the (marked-to-market)
+:	The position times price gives the (marked-to-market)
 	value of a position.
 	It is the amount you would receive from liquidating the position.

 # Unified Derivatives

-The last formula is the skeleton key to derivatives.
+The formula for the account is the skeleton key to derivatives.
 It can be used to turn market traded instruments into any sequence of cash flows, assuming you can find the appropriate trades $(\Gamma_j)$.
 The value of the cash flows is the cost of setting up the initial trade:
 $\Gamma_0\cdot X_0$.

 Unfortunately, this never happens in the real world.
 No hedge is